elrond-giants/erd-react-hooks/README.md

 await login(AuthProviderType.LEDGER, {ledgerAccountIndex: selectedAccountIndex});
 ```

-To use the Webview Provider (Beta), you must enable it by setting `enableWebview` to the AuthContextProvider.
+To use the Webview Provider, you must enable it by setting `enableWebview` to the AuthContextProvider.
 ```typescript jsx
 <AuthContextProvider env="devnet" enableWebview={true}>
 ```